jerryp1/mapcomp/README.md

 ### Linking Native Libraries

-After successfully compiling `mpc4j-native-tool` and `mpc4j-native-fhe`, you need to configure IDEA with the following procedures so that IDEA can link to these native libraries.
+After successfully installing `mpc4j-native-fourq`, compiling `mpc4j-native-tool` and `mpc4j-native-fhe`, you need to configure IDEA with the following procedures so that IDEA can link to these native libraries.

 1. Open `Run->Edit Configurations...`
 2. Open `Edit Configuration templates...`